gdlc/BGLR.jl/README.md

 ## BGLR for the Julia Language

-This Julia package implements **Bayesian shrinkage and variable selection methods for high-dimensional regressions**.
+The BGLR Julia package implements **Bayesian shrinkage and variable selection methods for high-dimensional regressions**.

 The design is inspired on the BGLR R-package (BGLR-R).
 Over time we aim to implement a similar set of methods than the ones implelented in the R version.
 The R version is highly optimized with use of compiled C code; this gives BGLR-R a computational speed much higher than the one that can be obtained using R code only.